cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 ---

-## 🛠️ Technical Requirements & Contingencies
+## 🛠️ What You Need for Success

-### Required Tools
+### Required Setup
 - Laptop with Chrome/Firefox browser
 - Stable internet connection
-- n8n cloud account (free trial)
+- n8n cloud account (free trial available)
-- API keys (as listed above)
+- API keys (detailed setup instructions provided above)

-### Backup Plans
+### We've Got You Covered
-- Pre-recorded workflow demonstrations
+- Pre-recorded demonstrations if live demos encounter issues
-- Local setup alternative instructions
+- Alternative setup methods for different technical environments
-- Technical assistant on standby
+- Dedicated technical support during the workshop
-- Offline reference materials
+- Offline reference materials and guides

 ---

-## 📊 Success Metrics
+## 📊 Your Success Journey

-### Immediate
+### What You'll Accomplish During the Workshop
-- ✅ Completion rate of hands-on exercises
+- ✅ Complete hands-on exercises building real workflows
-- ⭐ Post-course satisfaction survey
+- ⭐ Deploy 3-5 working AI automation systems
-- 🚀 Number of working workflows deployed
+- 🚀 Gain confidence in no-code AI development

-### Long-term
+### Continued Growth After the Workshop
-- 📈 30-day implementation follow-up
+- 📈 Implement learned systems in your daily business operations
-- 💰 ROI stories collection
+- 💰 Track efficiency gains and ROI from your new AI workflows
-- 🎓 Advanced training conversion rate
+- 🎓 Qualify for advanced training and certification programs
-- 👥 Referral generation
+- 👥 Connect with fellow real estate professionals in our community

 ---